I4-Projektseminar-HHU-2016/seminar-project-SabrinaWirkner/README.md

-# Sentiment Analysis with Twitter Data - Comparison of Machine Learning Algorithms
+# Sentiment Analysis with Twitter Data - Building a Classifier

 A project to assign a sentiment (positive, neutral, negative) to tweets and compare the results with intellectual classification.
 Two sentiment lexica will be created, one with using Pointwise Mutual Information and one without.